admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 - [Card hands](#card-hands)

 # Fortune & Sorcery decks
-## Auto-created decks and discard piles
+## Auto-created decks
 This system natively supports [RTG's official Fortune Deck visuals](https://rtalsoriangames.com/2020/07/24/falkenstein-friday-the-fortune-deck/).

 <img src="../src/cards/01.png" alt="Ace of Hearts" width="200"/> <img src="../src/cards/13.png" alt="King of Hearts" width="200"/> <img src="../src/cards/54.png" alt="Joker" width="200"/>

-Fortune and Sorcery Decks and discard piles are automatically created when the world is first loaded by the Host.
+Fortune and Sorcery Decks are automatically created when the world is first loaded by the Host.
 They may be renamed or moved to a different folder.

 Note that a deck with the same visuals can be manually created by selecting the dedicated preset within FoundryVTT: